networknt/light-doc/content/tool/consul/cluster-install.md

 }
 ```

-The third node will have server config like this.
+The third node will have the server config like this.

 sudo vi /etc/consul.d/server/config.json